-DR SELMA TROMP is Neurologist / Clinical Neurophysiologist at the department of Clinical Neurophysiology, St. Antonius Hospital, Nieuwegein, the Netherlands.
-Since 2011, Selma is responsible for the education of residents and since 2012 she is also medical manager of the department.
+DR SELMA TROMP is Neurologist / Clinical Neurophysiologist at the Leiden University Medical Center, The Netherlands.
+She worked since 2011 at St. Antonius Hospital, Nieuwegein, the Netherlands, where she was responsible for the education of residents and medical management of the department.
 After her PhD, Dr Tromp started her career as Neurologist / Clinical Neurophysiologist at the departments of Clinical Neurophysiology and Neurology of the Academic Hospital Maastricht, the Netherlands.
 Dr Tromp has held several board functions.
-From 2013, Dr Tromp was member and

-Chair of the educational committee of the Dutch Society for Clinical Neurophysiology; from 2009-2017, she was member of the board of the Dutch Society for Neurology and in the last three years she was the Chair of this board.
+From 2013, Dr Tromp was member / chair of the educational committee of the Dutch Society for Clinical Neurophysiology; from 2009-2017, she was member of the board of the Dutch Society for Neurology and in the last three years she was the Chair of this board.
 From Nov 2017-2020, Dr Tromp was member of the Supervisory Board of the Elisabeth-TweeSteden Hospital, Tilburg, the Netherlands.
 Currently, she is member of the board of the Dutch Federation of Medical Specialists, with her special focus on quality of care.